Animals

 Acupressure is a non-invasive alternative to acupuncture based on Traditional Chinese Medicine (TCM).
 It helps to balance and regulate the body’s energy, by applying light pressure or touch to specific points, (acupoints, as used in acupuncture), along the body’s energy channels, helping to correct imbalances caused by physical, emotional and spiritual disharmony.

-The body’s energy channels or meridian system, are energy pathways just below the surface of the skin.
+The body has specific points, (acupoints), situated along what is known as energy channels or meridian system, these are energy pathways just below the surface of the skin.
 They connect the surface of the body with its internal organ system, regulating both energy and blood flow throughout the body.
+When a light pressure is applied to the point it can promote a free flow of energy around the body, increase blood flow, release pain relieving endorphins and release natural cortisone to reduce swelling.

 Here are some of the ways in which acupressure can help your animal companion.